What should I include in a job description?

 The results showed that descriptions with more feminine wording were more appealing and would get more female applicants than descriptions with more masculine wording.

 We know that individuals considering applying for a job are looking as much in a job description for clues about a company’s environment as they are at the role itself.
 For example, a woman reading a job description boasting a company’s “beer Thursdays” or “foosball competitions” may assume a company is most friendly to people from a certain type of background.
-Our job description optimizer allows you to create job descriptions that strike a gender-neutral tone, and that better conveys to your potential applicants: “We are a company that values all kinds of people.”
+Our job description optimizer allows you to create job descriptions that strike a gender-neutral tone, and that better convey to your potential applicants: “We are a company that values all kinds of people.”

 To expand on the list of terms that Dr. Kay published as “masculine” and “feminine,” TalVista has surveyed thousands of participants on the gender leanings of the most commonly used terms in job descriptions on the web today.
 In addition, we’ve conducted surveys that have found that including growth mindset language and talking about a company’s social contribution can attract other under-represented groups, including people of color.

 We help you look out for these words by labeling the terms “inclusive” and “problematic.”
 Keep in mind that when Dr. Kay’s team looked at the effect of job descriptions with an inordinate number of feminine words, men’s interest in applying for those jobs went unchanged; in other words, it is likely that you can’t add too many inclusive terms.
 Also, you don’t need to get rid of all uses of the problematic terms.
 Just add inclusive terms to counterbalance them so that you achieve an overall balance of inclusive and problematic language.

 Research economists Andreas Leibbrandt and John List showed that a major cause of the pay gap between men and women is that women are less likely to negotiate.
 They uncovered in the study that when a job description mentioned “salary negotiable,” the pay gap between men and women hires closed by 45% because women became more likely to negotiate their starting salary.